ashwingupta80/Illumio-Take-Home-Assessment/README.md

 ## How to Run and Get Required Output Files
 1. Required Input files-> `flow_logs.txt`, `lookup_table.csv`, `protocol-numbers-1.csv`.
 Note- 'protocol-numbers-1.csv' contains mapping of IANA mapping of portocols and keywords (For example- tcp, udp).
-2. Using command line/ terminal navigate to folder `AshwinGupta_Illumio_TakeHomeAssessment`.
+2. Using command line navigate to folder `Illumio_Take_Home_Assessment`.
-3. Run `python src/flow_log_processor.py` command on terminal/  command line to output `tag_counts.csv` and `port_protocol_counts.csv` files that contain count of matches for each tag and Count of matches for each port/protocol combination respectively.
+3. Run `python src/flow_log_processor.py` command on command line to output `tag_counts.csv` and `port_protocol_counts.csv` files that contain count of matches for each tag and Count of matches for each port/protocol combination respectively.

 ## Dependencies